-In general, international prices for crude oil are also affected by the economic and political developments in oil producing regions, particularly the Middle East; prices and availability of new technologies; and global climate and other relevant conditions (see "-Climate change concerns and impacts could reduce global demand for hydrocarbons and hydrocarbon-based products and could cause Saudi Arabia to incur costs or invest additional capital.
+In general, international prices for crude oil are also affected by the economic and political developments in oil producing regions, particularly the Middle East; prices and availability of new technologies; and global climate and other relevant conditions (see "-Climate change concerns and impacts could reduce global demand for hydrocarbons and hydrocarbon-based products and could cause Saudi Arabia to incur costs or invest additional capital").

 There can be no assurance that these factors, in combination with others, will not result in a prolonged or further decline in oil prices, which may have an adverse effect on Saudi Arabia's GDP growth, Government revenues, balance of payments and foreign trade.
 Low oil prices and low demand for oil may have a material adverse effect on the Kingdom's economy and may ultimately cause an increase in the budget deficit and a decrease in liquidity and funding in the financial sector.
-The price of oil fluctuates daily, and while prices have increased in 2021 and 2022 and remained in line with 2022 levels, so far in 2023, they may decrease in the future due to factors such as the uncertainty surrounding production output levels or lower demand for oil.
+The price of oil fluctuates daily, and while prices for 2024 have remained in line with lower 2023 prices, they may decrease in the future due to factors such as the uncertainty surrounding production output levels or lower demand for oil.

 In addition to the negative impact of low oil prices on Government reserves and revenues (see "-Saudi Arabia has reduced its currency reserves and incurred substantial indebtedness to finance its budget deficit"), lower oil prices have negatively impacted Saudi Arabia's current account position in the past, which could make it more vulnerable to adverse changes in global markets.
-Based on preliminary figures for 2022, Saudi Arabia's current account surplus was SAR 575.6 billion (U.S.\$153.5 billion), representing 13.9 per cent. of nominal GDP in the year ended 31 December 2022, compared to a current account surplus of SAR 166.2 billion (U.S.\$44.3 billion), representing 5.1 per cent. of nominal GDP, in the year ended 31 December 2021, compared to a current account deficit of SAR 85.5 billion (U.S.\$22.8 billion), representing 3.1 per cent. of nominal GDP, in the year ended 31 December 2020 and a current account surplus of SAR 143.3 billion (U.S.\$38.2 billion), representing 4.8 per cent. of nominal GDP, in the year ended 31 December 2020 and a current account surplus of SAR 143.3 billion (U.S.\$38.2 billion), representing 4.8 per cent. of nominal GDP, in the year ended 31 December 2020 and a current account surplus of SAR 143.3 billion (U.S.\$38.2 billion), representing 4.8 per cent. of nominal GDP, in the year ended 31 December 2020 and a current account surplus of SAR 143.3 billion (U.S.\$38.2 billion), representing 4.8 per cent. of nominal GDP, in the year ended 31 December 2019.
+Based on preliminary figures, Saudi Arabia's current account recorded a surplus of SAR 131.7 billion (U.S.\$35.1 billion), representing 3.3 per cent. of nominal GDP in the year ended 31 December 2023, compared to a current account surplus of SAR 563.8 billion (U.S.\$150.4 billion), representing 13.6 per cent. of nominal GDP, in the year ended 31 December 2022, compared to a current account surplus of SAR 152.0 billion (U.S.\$40.5 billion), representing 4.6 per cent. of nominal GDP, in the year ended 31 December 2021, and compared to a current account deficit of SAR 95.8 billion (U.S.\$25.5 billion), representing 3.5 per cent. of nominal GDP, in the year ended 31 December 2020.
 See "Balance of Payments and Foreign Trade".